-First time African hunter?
-Looking for an affordable Africa hunting safari?
+First-time African hunter?
+Would you be interested in an affordable Africa hunting safari?
 Plan your African Hunting Safari with Nick Bowker.

-Here is a list of important points for preparing yourself for your First African Hunting Safari
+Here is a list of essential points for preparing yourself for your First African Hunting Safari

 Table of Contents

-First-time African Hunting Safari – Plan Your African Hunting safari
+First-Time African Hunter – Plan Your African Hunting Safari

 Are you a first-time African hunter looking for an affordable African hunting safari?
 Here is a list of important points for preparing yourself and planning your First African Hunting Safari.